decaporg/decap-cms/website/content/docs/authentication-backends.md

 With Bitbucket's Implicit Grant, users can authenticate with Bitbucket directly from the client.
 To do this:

-1. Follow the authentication provider setup steps in the [Netlify docs](https://www.netlify.com/docs/authentication-providers/#using-an-authentication-provider), make sure you allow 'Account/Read' and 'Repository/Write'.
+1. Follow the [Atlassian docs](https://confluence.atlassian.com/bitbucket/oauth-on-bitbucket-cloud-238027431.html) to create an OAuth consumer.
+Make sure you allow `Account/Read` and `Repository/Write` permissions.
+For the **Callback URL**, enter the address where you access Netlify CMS, for example, `https://www.mysite.com/admin/`.
 2. Bitbucket gives you a **Key**.
-Copy this Key and enter it in your Netlify CMD `config.yml` file, along with the following settings:
+Copy this Key and enter it in your Netlify CMS `config.yml` file, along with the following settings:

     ```yaml
     backend: